jasemccarty/Modules/VSANSC2N/README.md

 # Module for vSAN Stretched Cluster & 2 Node

 I took some of my existing scripts and combined them into a module

+Setup requires the psd1/psm1 files to be put in a VSANSC2N directory under Powershell Modules or you can use Import-Module and the path to these.

+Tested on PowerCLI 6.5.4 against vSphere 6.5/vSAN 6.6

+Not supported by VMware, use at your own risk.

-# Export Functions for 2 Node vSAN
+# Functions for 2 Node vSAN
 Get-Vsan2NodeForcedCache – Determine state of DOMOwnerForceWarmCache of a cluster

 Set-Vsan2NodeForcedCache – Set DOMOwnerForceWarmCache for a cluster, good for Hybrid 2 Node

-# Export Functions for the vSAN Witness Deployment
+# Functions for the vSAN Witness Deployment
 Set-VsanStretchedClusterWitness – Set the vSAN Witness Appliance for a Stretched Cluster

 New-VsanStretchedClusterWitness – Deploy a new vSAN Witness Appliance